zxynj/R---Machine-Leaning-Prudential-Life-Insurance-Assessment/README.md

 # kaggle---Prudential-Life-Insurance-Assessment

 The detail for this kaggle project is [here](https://www.kaggle.com/c/prudential-life-insurance-assessment#description).

 TLDR: Use more than 120 variables(continuous, discrete and categorical) to predict the response variable(ordinal categorical).

 ## Data imputation
 After excluding all variables with missing data more than 20%, there are four variables (Employment_Info_6 - cont, Medical_History_1 - disc, Employment_Info_4 - cont and Employment_Info_1 - cont) left with missing values.
-Then I regress each of them on other variables in the training set and use forward selection to select variables that explain the most.
-Finally, I impute the missing values using the prediction from the four regression.
+Then I regress each of them on other variables in the training set and use forward selection to select variables that explain each of them the most.
+Finally, I impute the missing values using the predictions from the four regressions.
 R code is in [0.reduce.data.dim[Pre-processing].R](https://github.com/zxynj/kaggle---Prudential-Life-Insurance-Assessment/blob/master/0.reduce.data.dim%5BPre-processing%5D.R).

 ## Data selection
 We now have 117 variables which will create too much computation work in later models, so we need to select only part of them.
 I build a random forest model on the response variable using these 117 variables and select 17 variables which have the highest importance when building the model.

 R code is in [0.reduce.data.dim[Pre-processing].R](https://github.com/zxynj/kaggle---Prudential-Life-Insurance-Assessment/blob/master/0.reduce.data.dim%5BPre-processing%5D.R).

 ## Individual models